 Basically, anything can be made bite-size if prepped—or cut—the right way (you just need to learn how).
 Below, we've rounded up our favorite party-ready recipes just in time for Fourth of July festivities.
 Scroll through, and then make your favorite Fourth of July finger foods for the party.
 Trust us, your guests will thank you, and you'll witness far fewer spills.

-Mozzarella Stuffed Squash Blossoms
+Mozzarella Stuffed Zucchini Blossoms

-When you're in the mood to treat your guests to something that looks like a beautiful flower and tastes like a party in your mouth, make this squash blossom recipe from Salt and Wind.
+When you're in the mood to treat your guests to something that looks like a beautiful flower and tastes like a party in your mouth, make this zucchini blossom recipe from Salt and Wind.
 They're stuffed with mozzarella cheese for a delicious surprise when you bite into them, and they look very summer-appropriate.

 Chipotle Chicken Taquitos